What is the Flu

 Where to Get the Flu Vaccine

-- Adults: Many Jefferson County primary care providers offer adult flu vaccine as do most pharmacies.
+- Adults: Most Jefferson County primary care providers and pharmacies offer adult flu vaccine.
 Jefferson County Public Health (JCPH) does not offer adult flu vaccine.

 - Children: JCPH and all Jefferson County clinics that offer children's vaccines also carry children's flu vaccine.
 All clinics offer the same vaccine options.

-- For children 36 months through 18 years old: Fluzone quadrivalent
+- For children 6 mo to 18 years old: Fluzone